-In this paper, we present a novel approach to reconstruct a motion of a humanlike figure from a single video stream using a motion library.
+In this paper, we present a novel method to reconstruct a motion of a human-like figure from a single video stream using a motion library.
 We assume that the scaled lengths of body segments of an actor in the video and its 2D feature positions are available.
-Those may be estimated automatically [18, 25] or obtained interactively.
 Guided by those data, we reconstruct the motion by deforming a captured motion clip in the library.
 Our approach requires a motion library containing a motion clip similar to the target motion in the video stream.
 In theory, such a motion library is not always available since human motions are too diverse to be accommodated in the library.
 We take a practical approach assuming that we know what to reconstruct in advance.
 For example, suppose that we are to reconstruct shooting motions in a soccer game recorded in a video.
 After building a library of appropriate live-captured motion clips for shooting, we use them to reconstruct actual players' shooting motions in the video.